 Both the adding of intelligence to IoT devices and to IoT networks, sensors, actuators and everything at the edge, as well as the analysis and processing of IoT data, are moving closer to the edge.

-Edge computing and its Cisco variant fog computing make dealing with IoT workloads at that famous edge possible, supported by devices, infrastructure and tools such as IoT gateways and IoT platforms where there is also an increase of offerings that enable a faster processing of data, enhanced security, less IoT data storage and bandwidth needs and an overall reduction of pressure on the IT and network infrastructure which is further away from the edge.
+Edge computing and fog computing make dealing with IoT workloads at that famous edge possible, supported by devices, infrastructure and tools such as IoT gateways and IoT platforms where there is also an increase of offerings that enable a faster processing of data, enhanced security, less IoT data storage and bandwidth needs and an overall reduction of pressure on the IT and network infrastructure which is further away from the edge.

-By bringing more analytical and computational power closer to the edge, where IoT data gets generated, using the mentioned transducers such as IoT sensors and actuators, processes can be distributed and that in turn can deliver significant benefits, depending on the process and scope.
+By bringing more analytical and computational power closer to the edge, where IoT data gets generated, using the mentioned transducers such as smart sensors and actuators, processes can be distributed and that in turn can deliver significant benefits, depending on the process and scope.

 The edge is a distributed technology and processing architecture that brings certain computational and analytics capabilities near the point of data generation (MachNation)